PiotrBerebecki/github-responsive-width-layout/README.md

 Chrome extension which makes GitHub.com respond to changes of the browser width.
 It overwrites GitHub.com css rules related to width so that the content of GitHub.com can fit a narrow browser screen.

-Please let me know via [Twitter](https://twitter.com/PiotrBerebecki) or GitHub issues if you have ideas how the extension could be improved.
+Please let me know via GitHub issues if you have ideas how the extension could be improved.

 **GitHub.com without the Chrome extension**: